 3. Pop the Cake Out of the Bowl

 De-panning the cake should be relatively easy in this case since the bowl was lined with plastic wrap.
 With a heat gun, torch, hot water bath or blow-dryer, warm the outside of the pan just a little bit then tug on the plastic.
 The cake ought to release itself.
 To learn more, follow this link for my tutorial on filling and depanning cakes in the baking pan

 Frosting rounded shapes is not as complicated as one would think.
 In my opinion, it’s easier than frosting traditional square and cylinder shapes because because there are no corners or edges involved.
 You can use the palm of your hand to do this job.
 Or you can use a couple of tools.

 METHOD #1 Half Sphere Cake Frosting with Tools

 Using a small offset spatula, crumb coat the cake with buttercream frosting.
-Transfer the cake onto a working platform of some sort (a flat platter, a larger cardboard circle, an old cake board, or in this case, a pizza pan) to support cake while it’s being moved in and out of the fridge to be frosted.
+Transfer the cake onto a working platform of some sort like a flat platter, a larger cardboard circle, an old cake board, or in this case, a pizza pan (commission earned) to support cake while it’s being moved in and out of the fridge to be frosted.
 Chill the cake in the refrigerator until the buttercream is cold and no longer sticky.

 If you intend for your finish to be made of buttercream, Add a second coat i